Interplay between disorder and topology in Thouless pumping on a superconducting quantum processor

-Fortunately, it has been recently suggested that quasi-periodic hopping disorder would lead to exotic topological phenomena \cite{tang_topological_2022}.
-Moreover, as the gap would reopen, applying quasi-periodic hopping disorder may intrinsically induce topological pumping \cite{wu_quantized_2022}.
-Here, we consider a topologically trivial single-loop pumping trajectory with its center being biased away from the gapless point $\mathcal{O}$ (origin of $\Delta$--$\delta$ plane), i.e., $\mathcal{C}_{\text{sl}}$: $(\Delta, \delta)=(\Delta'_0\cos\frac{2\pi t}{T}, \delta_{c}+\delta''_0\sin\frac{2\pi t}{T})$ with $\Delta'_0/2\pi=5$~{MHz}, $\delta_c/2\pi=1.2~\mathrm{MHz}$, $\delta''_0/2\pi=1$~{MHz}, $T=1.4$~$\mu$s, and $J/2\pi=1.8$~{MHz} (inset of Fig.~\ref{fig:fig4}B).
-Quasi-periodic hopping disorder, $W_{j}=W_p\cos(2\pi\alpha j+\beta_j)$, is introduced on each even qubit, with $\alpha=(\sqrt{5}-1)/2$ being irrational and $\beta_j\in[-\pi, \pi)$ being an arbitrary random phase offset.
-As the disorder strength $W_p$ increases, the gapless point would appear inside the pumping loop \cite{wu_quantized_2022}, so nontrivial pumping can be observed in Fig.~\ref{fig:fig4}B. It implies the emergence of disorder-induced topological pumping, even though $\delta\!x$ is nonzero in the clean limit due to non-adiabatic effects.
-This quantized pumping phenomenon could also be viewed as a dynamical version of TAIs~\cite{meier_observation_2018,stutzer_tai_2018}, as the numerical results of $\Delta Q$ in Fig.~\ref{fig:fig4}C indicates the existence of TAI-like topological transitions. \\ \\ \textbf{Outlook} \\ We experimentally investigated the competition and interplay between topology and disorder in topological pumping on a 41-qubit superconducting processor.
+Recently, it has been suggested that quasi-periodic hopping disorder would lead to exotic topological phenomena \cite{tang_topological_2022}.
+Moreover, as the gap would reopen, applying quasi-periodic hopping disorder may intrinsically induce topological pumping, which can hardly be realized by introducing random hopping disorder~\cite{supp_cite, wu_quantized_2022}.
+Here, we consider a topologically trivial single-loop pumping trajectory with its center being biased away from the gapless point $\mathcal{O}$ (origin of $\Delta$--$\delta$ plane), i.e., $\mathcal{C}_{\text{sl}}$: $\displaystyle (\Delta, \delta)=(\Delta'_0\cos 2\pi t/T, \delta_{c}+\delta''_0\sin 2\pi t/T)$ with $\Delta'_0/2\pi=5$~{MHz}, $\delta_c/2\pi=1.2~\mathrm{MHz}$, $\delta''_0/2\pi=1$~{MHz}, $T=1.4$~$\mu$s, and $J/2\pi=1.8$~{MHz} (inset of Fig.~\ref{fig:fig4}b).
+Quasi-periodic hopping disorder, $\displaystyle W_{j}=W_p\cos(2\pi\alpha j+{\beta})$, is introduced on each even qubit, with $\alpha=(\sqrt{5}-1)/2$ being irrational and $\beta\in[-\pi, \pi)$ being an arbitrary random phase offset.
+As the disorder strength $W_p$ increases, the gapless point would appear inside the pumping loop \cite{wu_quantized_2022}, and nontrivial pumping could be observed (see the theoretical predictions in Fig.~\ref{fig:fig4}b).
+Though under insufficient adiabaticity, we demonstrate the observation of signatures consistent with topological pumping induced by quasi-periodic hopping disorder, which leads to nonzero $\delta x$ in the clean limit.
+Theoretically, with an extremely long evolution period, e.g., $20$~$\mu$s and $80$~$\mu$s, as shown in Fig.~\ref{fig:fig4}b, non-adiabatic effects can be suppressed.
+Moreover, this nontrivial pumping phenomenon could also be viewed as a dynamical version of TAIs~\cite{meier_observation_2018,stutzer_tai_2018}, as the numerical results of $\Delta Q$ in Fig.~\ref{fig:fig4}c indicates the existence of TAI-like topological transitions. \\ \\ \textbf{Outlook} \\ We experimentally investigated the competition and interplay between topology and disorder in topological pumping on a 41-qubit superconducting processor.
 Furthermore, we demonstrated disorder-induced topological pumping which was induced by either on-site random disorder or quasi-periodic hopping disorder.
-The latter has never been experimentally observed before.
 In addition, we experimentally studied the robustness and the breakdown of a Thouless pump as the disorder strength increases.
-Note that these experimental results were obtained by extending the multi-qubit Floquet engineering technique to the adiabatic evolution regime, which would be helpful in exploring various topological phenomena induced by disorder.
-Our work offers a further understanding of disorder-induced pumping, thereby paving the way for potential applications of quantum devices with disorder in quantum information processing.
+Note that these experimental results were obtained by extending the multi-qubit Floquet engineering technique to the adiabatic evolution regime, which would be helpful in exploring various topological phenomena induced by disorder. \\ \\ \textbf{Methods} \\ \textbf{Floquet engineering for adiabatic systems} \\ In our experiments, we employ an extended Floquet engineering technique with the high-frequency expansion~\cite{oka_floquet_2019} to realize the RM model, which is an effective approach to modulate hopping strengths between qubits.
+Since the simultaneous changes of on-site potentials and hopping strengths are inherently necessary, we extended Floquet engineering for adiabatic systems, by carefully introducing two restrictions: the adiabatic condition and the Nyquist condition.
+Specifically, we manipulate the Z pulse to tune the $j$-th qubit frequency according to